-If a dispute arises between us and Fortive under the separation agreement, the general counsels of the parties and such other representatives as the parties may designate will negotiate to resolve any disputes for a reasonable period of time.
-If the parties are unable to resolve the dispute in this manner, then, unless otherwise agreed by the parties and except as otherwise set forth in the separation agreement, the dispute will be resolved through binding confidential arbitration.
+If a dispute arises between us and Fortive under the separation agreement, the general counsels of the parties (or other executives with the title of senior vice president or above with authority to settle the dispute as the parties may designate) will negotiate in good faith to resolve the dispute for a reasonable period of time not to exceed forty-five days.
+If such parties are unable to resolve the dispute in this manner, then the chief executive officers of the parties will negotiate for up to fifteen days to resolve the dispute.
+If the chief executive officers are unable to resolve the dispute in this manner, then, unless otherwise agreed by the parties and except as otherwise set forth in the separation agreement, the dispute will be resolved through binding confidential arbitration.